sagar-sangani/Process-of-new-repository/README.md

 # Process-of-new-repository

-# Learn how to create new repository
+## Learn how to create new repository

+# Method :- 1

 1) for create the new depository first of all `login on the github site`
 2) after then click on `+ icon` on the screen so we will get the five options in which we have to select first option `New Repository`